 In addition, under the 1993 Act, a pension fund owning more than 10 percent of a REIT must treat a percentage of dividends from the REIT as "unrelated business taxable income" ("UBTI").
 The percentage is determined by dividing the REIT's gross income derived from an unrelated trade or business for the year by the gross income of the REIT for the year in which the dividends are paid.
 If this percentage is less than five percent, however, dividends are not treated as UBTI.
-In general, the UBTI rule applies to a REIT where the REIT qualifies as a REIT by reason of the above modification of the stock ownership test and (i) one pension trust owns more than 25 percent of the value of the REIT; or (ii) a group of pension trusts individually holding more than 10 percent of the value of the REIT collectively own more than 50 percent of the value of the REIT.
+In general, the UBTI rule applies to a REIT where the REIT qualifies as a REIT by reason of the above modification of the stock ownership test and (i) one pension trust owns more than 25 percent of the value of the REIT; or (ii) a group of pension trusts individually holding more than 10 percent of the value of the REIT.